kozodoi/Text_Readability_Prediction/README.md

 ### Reproducing solution

-The solution can then be reproduced in the following steps:
+The solution can be reproduced in the following steps:
 1. Run training notebooks `01_model_v36.ipynb` - `08_model_v69.ipynb` to obtain weights of base models.
+2. Run the feature engineering notebook `09_meta_features.ipynb` to calculate text meta-features.
-2. Run the ensembling notebook `09_ensembling.ipynb` to obtain the final predictions.
+3. Run the ensembling notebook `10_ensembling.ipynb` to obtain the final predictions.

 All training notebooks have the same structure and differ in model/data parameters.
 Different versions are included to ensure reproducibility.
 To understand the training process, it is sufficient to go through the `codes/` folder and inspect one of the modeling notebooks.